 Dreams About Marrying Someone Other Than Your Current Partner

 Dreams about wedding someone random is one thing, but if you’re already in a committed relationship with someone, then marrying someone else in a dream might feel even more uncomfortable.
-However, you shouldn't assume that a dream about marrying someone else automatically means you are having problems with your significant other.
+However, you shouldn't assume that a dream about marrying someone else automatically means you are having relationship problems.
 More often, your dream-spouse actually symbolizes qualities you want to commit to yourself.

-But what if you’re dreaming about getting married to an ex-lover?
+What if you’re dreaming about getting married to an ex?
 “Marrying an ex instead of your current partner may point to unresolved issues within yourself,” Loewenberg says. “[These may] need to be taken care of before you walk down the aisle.”
 Use these dreams as guides to what personal issues you should be working through before committing to a new relationship or getting deeper into a current one.

 Dreams About Someone Else’s Wedding

-Sometimes marriage ends up being a theme within our dreams even when we’re not the ones getting hitched.
+Sometimes marriage ends up being a dream theme — like when your teeth fall out in your dreams — even when you’re not the one getting hitched.
 "Whenever you are the observer in a wedding dream rather than the participant, it will be connected to some situation in your real life where you are not taking an active role,” Loewenberg says.
 “Most often, it is about an issue that does not involve you but concerns you and is on your mind, like a friend or family member's issue."

 Try to analyze your own dream by examining who’s getting married, what role you’re playing in the wedding, and how you’re feeling throughout the dream.
 “Your subconscious may be showing you that you are not taking an active enough role in some area, and that in order to reach a particular goal, you need to commit to it," Loewenberg says.